joshhornby/joshhornby.github.io/_posts/2026-02-27-inheriting-a-struggling-team.md

 title: Inheriting a Struggling Team
 date: 2026-02-27 08:00:00
 tags: [tech-lead, leadership, management]
-description: "Low morale, technical debt, unclear direction.
-What to do when you inherit a team that's already struggling, and where to start."
+description: "You've taken on a team with low morale, deep technical debt and no clear direction.
+What to do first, and what takes longer than you'd like."
 sitemap:
   priority: 0.7
   changefreq: 'monthly'